 What To Eat On A Gluten-Free Low Carb Diet

-A gluten-free diet is an eating plan often suggested to people with celiac disease, gluten sensitivity or some other food-related allergy or illness caused by the protein found in most whole grains, especially wheat.
+A gluten-free diet is an eating plan often suggested to people with celiac disease, gluten sensitivity or some other food-related allergy or intolerance caused by the protein found in grains like wheat, barley, and rye.
 Such an eating plan helps alleviate their symptoms enabling them to live better quality lives.

 A low-carb diet, on the other hand, is an eating plan that restricts a person’s daily intake of carbohydrates – especially those found in sugary foods, pasta, and bread.
 In place of these carbohydrates, this meal plan demands that its followers eat whole-foods that are rich in protein, fats and are full of vegetables.

 The most commonly known and followed low carb diet is the ketogenic diet which is a high-fat, medium-protein and low carbohydrate diet.
-This diet has been known to help with reducing body weight and body mass index of patients, decreasing levels of triglycerides, LDL cholesterol and blood glucose in your body as well as increasing the level of HDL cholesterol.
+This diet has been touted to help with reducing body weight and body mass index, decreasing levels of triglycerides and controlling blood glucose in your body.
 Caution is however advised as it can lead to hepatic steatosis, hypoproteinemia, kidney stones, and vitamin and mineral deficiencies in the long-term (9, 7).

 How To Eat Low Carb On A Gluten-Free Diet?